Enjoy 20% off all plans by following us on social media. Check out other promotions!

 The code utilizes several state variables to manage the application's behavior and data flow:

-• fetchingJobDetails: This state variable keeps track of whether job details are currently being fetched from the API.
+• fetchingJobDetails: Keeps track of whether job details are currently being fetched from the API.
 It is used to disable the "Load more" button and provide feedback to the user during the fetching process.

-• jobIds: This state variable stores an array of job IDs retrieved from the Hacker News API.
+• jobIds: An array of job IDs retrieved from the Hacker News API.
 It is initially set to null and later populated with data from the API.
 It allows for pagination and fetching job details based on the IDs.

-• jobs: This state variable maintains an array of job objects containing details like job title, author, time, and URL.
-It is initially null and is updated when fetching job details from the API.
+• jobs: Maintains an array of job objects containing details like job title, author, time, and URL.
+It is initially an empty array and is updated when fetching job details from the API.

 Rendering